 Emailing Your Camper

 CampInTouch allows you and your camper to communicate using eLetters, an email-like system enabling two-way communication.
 Parents, and guests associated with your account, can log into CampInTouch and write an eLetter that will be received by our office.
 We print letters daily at 11am and deliver them to campers after lunch.
 If you want your child to respond, there is a checkbox that will initiate a camper-specific page to be printed and delivered with your letter.
-Your camper will use this page to hand-write a letter home.
+Your camper will use this page to craft a handwritten letter home.
 The special page has a unique barcode that allows us to scan and upload the letter directly to your CampInTouch account.
 The best way to ensure you receive a response from your camper is to click the check box and initiate this special sheet is generated for your camper.

 It’s important to note that while these eLetters are sent electronically, they are not in real-time as we have become accustom to when using email in our everyday lives.
 Campers often receive the blank note at rest hour but may not respond immediately.
-By the time a camper writes a letter and puts it in our dorm mailboxes, it could be an hour or multiple days later.
+By the time a camper writes a letter and puts it in our dorm mailboxes, it could be an hour or many days later.
 Also, depending on when their response letter is put in the dorm mailbox, it may not be uploaded until the next day.
 We offer this information so that parents can temper expectations regarding when they will receive a response from their child.
 Some campers will write home immediately, some will take days, and some may never write home.

 CampStamps are essentially a currency required to send and receive emails through CampInTouch.
 JCC Maccabi Sports Camp has arranged for each family to receive 5 CampStamps per camper per parent per week.
 Sending an eLetter to your camper costs 1 CampStamp and receiving an eLetter from your camper costs 1 CampStamp.
 Once your allocation of CampStamps has been used up, parents can purchase additional CampStamps.
 They are $1.00 each with a minimum purchase of 10 at a time.
 Please remember that each parent receives 5 CampStamps per week so they will be replenished midway through the 2-week session.
 CampStamps do not expire and can be rollover to next year but they cannot be used at a different camp.

-We have chosen the 5 CampStamps offering specifically for camper care, philosophical reasons, not reasons related to cost, as we feel that is a healthy level of communication during a two-week session.
+We have chosen the 5 CampStamps option specifically for camper care & philosophical reasons, not reasons related to cost, as we feel that is a healthy level of communication during a two-week session.
 Receiving mail at camp is one of the great joys of the experience and we strongly encourage families to write to their kids.
 That said, there is a point when receiving a high volume of letters can be too much, many times causing campers to have feelings of missing home when before there were none.
-Also, an unexpected byproduct some campers experience is stress due to the pressure of having to respond to each letter.
-Camp is short and fleeting and we want campers to be in the moment and experience all that it should offer.
+Also, and this is rare, but some campers experience stress due to the pressure of having to respond to each letter.
+Camp is short and fleeting and we want campers to be in the moment and experience all that it has to offer.
 If a camper feels they must spend all of their downtime writing letters home, it may severely dampen that experience.
 We’ve seen this happen each summer and want to encourage parents to keep this in mind as they embark on the summer camp experience.